sungi-ch/sungi-ch.github.io/index.md

 1. <u>Sung-Gwi Cho</u>, Masahiro Yoshikawa, Ming Ding, Jun Takamatsu, and Tsukasa Ogasawara, “Machine-learning-based Hand Motion Recognition System by Measuring Forearm Deformation with a Distance Sensor Array,” International Journal of Intelligent Robotics and Applications, vol. 3, no. 4, pp. 418-429, 2019.

 **International conference**
+1. Tomoko Yui, Tomoki Ishikura, <u>Sung-Gwi Cho</u>, Ming Ding, Jun Takamatsu, Tsukasa Ogasawara, “A Quantitative Measurement of Hand Scaling Motion for Dental Hygienist Training,” in Proceedings of the Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC2020), pp. xx-xx, Online, Jul, 2020.
 1. <u>Sung-Gwi Cho</u>, Tetsuya Kurasumi, Masahiro Yoshikawa, Ming Ding, Jun Takamatsu, and Tsukasa Ogasawara, “Estimation of Forearm Pose Based on Upper Arm Deformation Using a Deep Neural Network,” in Proceedings of the IEEE International Conference on Robotics and Biomimetics (ROBIO2018), pp. 1245-1250, Dali, China, Dec, 2019.
 1. Tetsuya Kurasumi, <u>Sung-Gwi Cho</u>, Ming Ding, Gustavo Alfonso Garcia Ricardez, Jun Takamatsu, and Tsukasa Ogasawara, "Simultaneous Estimation of Elbow Joint Angle and Load Based on Upper Arm Deformation", in Proceedings of the IEEE International Conference on Cyborg and Bionic Systems (CBS), pp. 136-141, Munich, Germany, Sep, 2019.
 1. Mikihisa Nagashima, <u>Sung-Gwi Cho</u>, Ming Ding, Jun Takamatsu, and Tsukasa Ogasawara, "Prediction of Plantar Forces During Gait Using Wearable Sensors and Deep Neural Networks", in Proceedings of the Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC2019), pp. 3629-3632, Berlin, Germany, Jul, 2019.